imnameddavid/imnameddavid.github.io/README.md

 - 1st Page
 - Time: ~2hrs
 - AI-Assisted?: 85% (Basically made everything, I made some QOL changes to make it look better.)
 - Other Info: This is my first HTML page.
 I know some bits, but I'm gonna have to learn.
 I have definitely learnt something in two hours.
-CCS and JavaScript was also used in the making of this page.
+CCS and traces of JavaScript was also used in the making of this page.
 - https://imnameddavid.github.io/first/first.html

 ### index.html